morssr/NYT-compose-multiplatform-sample/README.md

-# NYT News App - Multiplatform Skill Showcase
+# NYT News App - Multiplatform Sample

 This App exemplifies my adeptness in Kotlin Multiplatform Mobile (KMM) development, demonstrating the application of industry best practices and the utilization of modern cross-platform technologies to deliver a captivating news consumption experience.